tedneward/Azgaarnoth/Creatures/Troll.md

 >- **Languages** Giant
 >- **Challenge** 9 (5,000 XP)
 >___
->***Rancid Degeneration.*** At the end of each of the troll’s turns, each creature within 5 feet of it takes 11 (2d10) necrotic damage, unless the troll has taken acid or fire damage since the end of its last turn.
+>***Rancid Degeneration.*** At the end of each of the troll's turns, each creature within 5 feet of it takes 11 (2d10) necrotic damage, unless the troll has taken acid or fire damage since the end of its last turn.
 >
 >#### Actions
 >***Multiattack.*** The troll makes three attacks: one with its bite and two with its claws.